JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods.md

 1. Install the [CocoaPods dependency manager](https://cocoapods.org/):

-   * In the IDE terminal or your command-line tool, run the following command to install the tool using Homebrew:
+   * In the IDE terminal or your command-line tool, run the following command to install CocoaPods using Homebrew:

        ```Shell
        brew install cocoapods